 Many people love to ride their bicycles.
 They use them for exercise, to commute to and from work, to run errands, or just to see some new territory.
 From 2000 to 2013, bicycle commuting rates in large BFCs increased 105%, and nation average is in 65% increase.

 Riding a bicycle can be a great activity, but there are some drawbacks.
 If you stop to eat, do some shopping, or use the restroom, you need to consider what to do with your bike.
 If you just leave it out front and hope for the best, odds are that it will be gone when you come back!

 Many thieves recognise the high prices people pay for their bikes and their resale value.
 For that reason, bikes are commonly stolen every day.
 In the United States, over 1.5 million bicycles are stolen each year.

 In New York City alone, around 5,000 bike thefts are reported every year, with many more going unreported, and in Portland, the number is 1,500+ each year.
-Whether your bike is expensive or a yard sale purchase, you want to protect our bicycle.
-You need the best bike lock to do so!
+Whether your bike is expensive or a yard sale purchase, you want to protect your bicycle.

-At the end, we’ll name an overall champion as the best bike lock.
+In this article we will compare 5 most trusted locks in the market, at the end we’ll name an overall champion as the best lock.
 Let’s get started:

 Best Bike Locks – Comparison

 |Image||Product Name||Shackle||Weight||Brand||Check Price|